Botanical Ingredient

 Petroselinum crispum

 Parsley is far more than a garnish — it is one of the most nutrient-dense herbs in the garden, packed with vitamins K, C, and A, flavonoids including apigenin and luteolin, and volatile oils such as myristicin, limonene, and eugenol.
-In traditional herbalism from the Mediterranean to the Middle East, parsley has been used as a diuretic, anti-inflammatory, and skin brightener.
-Apigenin, one of parsley's primary flavonoids, has been studied extensively for its anti-inflammatory and antioxidant activity with documented effects on skin health.
+In traditional herbalism from the Mediterranean to the Middle East, parsley has been valued for skin brightening and conditioning.
+Apigenin, one of parsley's primary flavonoids, has been studied extensively for its antioxidant activity.

 Fresh bright green curly parsley growing in garden